What is Calendarization?

 Calendarization vs. Last Twelve Months (LTM)

-Both calendarization and Last Twelve Months (LTM) are used during comparable analysis.
-Comparable companies analysis involves comparing the operating metrics of public companies in a peer group with those of a target company.
+Both calendarization and Last Twelve Months (LTM) are used in comparable analysis.
+Comparable companies analysis involves comparing the operating metrics of public companies in a peer group within an industry.
 Companies in a peer group are categorized based on factors such as industry, size, leverage, and growth characteristics.
 A comparable analysis is essential when performing company valuations.